Skaftafell Blue Ice Cave Adventure & Glacier Hike

 Join this adventure tour where you will experience all fantastic features of a glacier; you will hike up an outlet of Vatnajökull glacier, Europe’s largest glacier, where you’ll have the once in a lifetime opportunity to enter the blue ice cave, one of the rarest natural phenomena that human eyes have ever encountered.

 You will meet your experienced glacier guide by our office at Skaftafell Terminal by the main road.
 Skaftafell is a beautiful nature reserve in south-east Iceland, filled with spectacular natural wonder.
-You will explore one of these wonders today in a tongue or the larger Vatnajökull.
+You will explore one of these wonders on a glacier outlet of Vatnajökull glacier.